wp-plugins/wp-conversion-boxes/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Same Traffic.
 More Conversions.
-Replace your CTAs and email/optin subscriber boxes with WP Conversion Boxes and skyrocket your conversion rate.
+Replace your CTAs and email optin boxes with WPCB and follow our conversion strategy to skyrocket your conversion rate.

 == Description ==

 = Same Traffic.
 More Conversions. =

 WP Conversion Boxes helps you to boost the conversion rate of the call-to-actions and email subscriber boxes that you already have on your blog.
-Replace the CTAs, option/email subscriber boxes with WP Conversion Boxes and increase your click through rates (for CTAs) and subscription rate (for email optins) with no change in traffic.
+Replace the CTAs, option/email subscriber boxes with WP Conversion Boxes and follow our proven conversion booster strategy to increase your click through rates (for CTAs) and subscription rates (for email optins) with no change in traffic.

 WP Conversion Boxes helps you to easily create a call-to-action or an email subscriber box that you can put below your posts/pages or almost anywhere on your blog using short codes.